 - Forkland Community Scholarship

 Every year the Forkland Community Center has a scholarship program that started in 2017.
 It celebrates the continuing tradition of academic excellence within the Forkland community.
 The scholarship award is $750, and that amount will be divided among up to three graduating high school seniors who have a connection to the Forkland Community Center through their community service.
-Application here Deadline 4/15
+Application not yet available.
+Deadline 4/15

 - Horatio Alger National Career & Technical Scholarship